 Pricing: Free plan available.
 Paid plans start at $23/seat/month.

-Confluence is a centralized knowledge base that provides self-service resources for organizations and teams, keeping all technical documentation in one place.
+Confluence is an enterprise-grade documentation tool promoting collaboration for organizations and teams.
+The centralized knowledge base provides self-service resources, keeping all technical documentation in one place.
 Templates and built-in best practices make it easy to keep documents consistent while ensuring you check all your necessary boxes.

 The software documentation tool works exceptionally well with technical documents because Atlassian, the same brand behind Jira, designed it.